-Mhen the computer is in Standby or Hibernate mode, you cannot insert or remove a disc.
+When the computer is in Standby or Hibernate mode, you cannot insert or remove a disc.

-Be sure to seat the disc firmly over the disc drive hub fingers.
+Make sure you seat the disc firmly over the disc drive hub fingers.
 If you do not seat the disc firmly, you could damage your disc drive and you may not be able to open the tray.